WDI-SEA/notes/02-js-jquery/js-async/readme.md

 ###Concat

 Lastly, `.concat` allows you to pass in an array of values and an iterator (instead of passing in an array of functions).
 This allows functions to be more reusable, as in the instance of making requests.
+These functions occur in parallel.

 ```js
 var async = require('async');